 6: Long Battery Life

 According to different reviews and also from my own experience, the BOLT gets to at least 10 h on a single charge, with active routing, some illumination, LEDs and at temperatures around freezing point.
-When turning off some of the features, e. g. illumination or routing, you can probably get to the advertised 15 h.
-So the BOLT seems to squashes all competing devices with similar functionality.
+When turning off some of the features, e. g. illumination or routing, you can probably get to the advertised 15 h, even at that low temperature (batteries last much longer when it is not that cold).
+So the BOLT seems to squash all competing devices with similar functionality.

 7: Resistant to Water, Shocks, Crashes